aws-samples/aws-modernization-with-logz/content/300_cleanup/_index.md

 2. Select the cluster named "logz-io-o11y-workshop" and click the "Delete" button on the right.
 3. Confirm deletion step.

-Please allow sevral minutes for this task to complete.
+Please allow several minutes for this task to complete.

 ### Remove Cloud9 Instacne
 In the AWS Console.